 bellows-pumping; although I believe there are

 9. Voicing the home electronic organ: The Behringer DSP1124P aka “Behringer DSP1124P Digital 24-bit Feedback Suppressor/Parametric Equalizer” aka the “Feedback Destroyer Pro” aka “BFD”, $110 at Amazon.
 I got it because I thought the Hauptwerk Paramount 310 pedal Eb was weak.
 Of course if I’d just give-up and buy the insane millionaire Hauptwerk, I could voice the individual pipe!
 But that’d just encourage them.
-And leave my beloved miditzer in the cold. ...
+And leave my beloved miditzer in the dust. ...
 Whatever, the DSP1124P fixed it, somehow. ...
 But somewhere in the fog of audio adjustments I unfairly condemned the poor BFD as noisy, and when the Nord Imperium regrouped to a better land without wolf notes or at least, what with moving the speakers around and all, not so much that I noticed, yet, I briefly decomissioned it, never to EQ again, or anyway as it turned out, just for a while....

 The BFD in its turn was an improvement on my previous Behringer FBQ3102 31-Band Stereo Graphic Equalizer because (1.) the BFD is cheaper, (2.) the parametric adjustment was so much more precise than the crude 1/3 octaves available on the graphic EQ and, finally, (3.) adjusting all those tiny fiddly controls on the graphic EQ is actually harder than the considerable agony involved in programming the parameters on the BFD — which also has ten presets — storage areas, so I could have one for the Nord, and one just for the Hauptwerk Paramounts.

 Both Behringer EQ devices appear to be subsidized for our amusement by the rock and roll industry, which uses them to control microphone feedback at concerts. ...
 If you are blessed, you’ve never heard the appalling howling that can occur when a microphone or other transducer is afflicted by vast quantities of amplification, a typical rock concert health threat. ...
 The cheaper BFD parametric EQ supposedly can fix that automatically; I suppose the graphic version is still favored nevertheless by the old school — but then again, apparently my FBQ3102 had a manual feedback suppression feature I never knew about. ...
-BFD documentation is filled with dire warnings about turning-off the automatic mechanism by accident after it’s adjusted; i.e., the gargantuan concert amplification feedback can probably explode your head....
+BFD documentation is filled with dire warnings about turning-off the automatic mechanism by accident after it’s adjusted; i.e., the gargantuan concert amplification feedback could presumably explode your head....

 + BROKEN WINDOWS PROGRAM

-There’s a Windows program DSP1100.EXE which was actually available from the DSP1124P page and in various versions around the web.
+There’s a Windows program DSP1100.EXE which was actually available from the Behringer DSP1124P page and in various versions around the web.
 It’s supposed to let one adjust the BFD in a user-friendly graphics screen but, as far as I can tell, is totally without function. ...
 Well, not totally; it puts up a nice graphic which can be noodled-with, but it is unable to perceive the MIDI on various machines in the owen laboratories and when I exit, it puts me in a configuration screen which, when I try to configure it by clicking the “MIDI” menu item, infallibly crashes — ecumenically: it did that on XP, Vista, and Windows 7, on machines with and without attached MIDI devices.
 If it worked, I’d probably be able to plug into those MIDI receptacles on the back of the DSP1124P and save/restore/edit the filters, but it doesn’t and I couldn’t.
 Instead I made myself a nice friendly spreadsheet with the numbers I set the filters to, and I didn’t acutely feel the lack of computer support. ...
 And at last there’s a glorious alternative....